 Gouldsboro employs a Town Manager, a Code Enforcement Officer that also acts as the Superintendent of Infrastructure, three Deputy Town Clerks, all serving as full-time employees, a Treasurer who is part-time, as well as a part-time Assessor's Assistant.
 Other town employees include the police department, fire department and EMS staff.

 Capacity to manage the Town's land use regulations is determined as adequate at this time.
 The Planning Board meets regularly.
-Any increased regulation, whether state or local, could place a greater burden on the Code Enforcement Officer and other town officials.
-Regional sharing or multi-town cooperation might be both financially and logistically beneficial to Gouldsboro in the future.
+Any increased regulation, whether state or local, could place a greater burden on

 More/other?